 Feeding home made diets and giving a high red meat intake have been linked with an increased risk of mammary tumours and dysplasias (Alenza et al, 1998).
 This isn’t necessarily a criticism of home-made diets; in this study the home made diets were suspected to be poorly designed and included table scraps and treats.
 Read how to make home made diets better for dogs here.

 Home made diets can be a healthy choice for dogs but they sometimes have very high levels of meat and fat.
-If you want to make food for your healthy non-breeding adult dog at home, here is a simple recipe:
+If you want to make food for your healthy non-breeding adult dog at home, there is a simple homemade dog food recipe on this page.

 However, there is still the chance of a nutritional deficiency or excess.
 Good quality commercial diets almost eliminate the risk, which is why vets recommend them.